commitsovercoffee/markup-mansion/src/routes/writings/zed.md

 For example, If I run the command `workspace:new terminal` from the command palette.
 It will open up a new terminal instance, which you will see popping up at the bottom of your screen.
-Similarly, running `editor:toggle comments` will convert the current line under your cursor into a comment in your buffer.
+Similarly, running `editor:toggle comments` will convert the current line under your cursor into a comment.

 ### Settings